 So concludes the argument.
 The court should take from 500 West Broadway’s shoulders not the debt it still owes the Redevelopment Agency but the accompanying encumbrances.
 These, according to the complaint, make it difficult for the company to pay off all its creditors and eventually enrich its investors.

 The court granted the San Diego city attorney until June 28 to hire outside counsel to prepare a rebuttal.
 On that date, I asked for a copy of the brief.
 A spokeswoman for the city attorney’s office replied by email, “We filed a motion to have the bankruptcy court abstain from entertaining the request to adjudicate matters of local zoning and housing law.”

-500 W. Broadway, Downtown San Diego
+500 West Broadway, San Diego